auroramod/docs/docs/iw7-install.md

 ## Installing the client

 :::note
 IW7-Mod is **not** yet released.
-The official release of the client on January 16th, 2026 will allow usage of this install guide.
+The official release of the client is on **January 16th, 2026** will allow usage of this install guide.
 :::

 1. Download `iw7-mod.exe` on the latest release from [IW7-Mod](https://github.com/auroramod/iw7-mod/releases).